Cheapest Travel Insurance Plans and Companies

 blueCheck icon

 Compare cheap travel insurance across categories, not just price.
-The travel insurance cheapest option isn't always the best value when more comprehensive plans cost a few dollars more than basic coverage.
+The most affordable travel insurance option isn't always the best value when more comprehensive plans cost a few dollars more than basic coverage.

 Cheapest Travel Insurance Plans

-MoneyGeek analyzed over 10,000 quotes to find you the cheapest travel insurance companies and plans.
-Travel insurance is a surprisingly affordable option for protecting your financial investment in travel.
+MoneyGeek analyzed over 10,000 quotes to find the cheapest travel insurance companies and plans.
+Tin Leg has the cheapest travel insurance plan with basic coverage starting at $43 for a $2,500 trip value.

-The cheapest travel insurance plan may not be the best option for you, so we compare features of the cheapest plans to make sure you are getting the affordable coverage that you need.
-Our quote analysis reveals that spending just $18 more can upgrade you from basic to comprehensive coverage including more medical coverage and favorable trip cancellations reasons.
+Travel insurance is affordable, but the cheapest travel insurance plan may not be the best option for you.
+We compare features of the cheapest plans to ensure you get the inexpensive coverage you need.
+Our quote analysis shows that spending just $18 more can upgrade you from basic to comprehensive coverage with more medical coverage and favorable trip cancellation reasons.

 Cheapest Travel Insurance Plans: Basic Coverage

-Travelex and Tin Leg has the cheapest basic travel insurance.
-Basic plans provide minimum protection with $15,000 to $50,000 medical coverage, $100,000 to $500,000 evacuation limits and trip cancellation and interruption coverage.
+Travelex and Tin Leg have the cheapest basic travel insurance.
+Basic plans provide minimum protection with $15,000 to $50,000 medical coverage, $100,000 to $250,000 evacuation limits and trip cancellation and interruption coverage.
 These work well for domestic trips, short international travel or younger travelers with existing health insurance.

 Cheapest basic travel insurance plans:

-• Tin Leg Basic at $43: best value with $50,000 medical coverage but limited trip cancellation reasons (no job loss, requires 48+ hour delays, no pre-existing conditions)
+• Tin Leg Basic at $43: Best value with $50,000 medical coverage but limited trip cancellation reasons (no job loss, requires 48+ hour delays, no pre-existing condition coverage)

-• Travelex Essential at $62: broader cancellation coverage than Tin Leg Basic with 21-day review period, though lower $25,000 medical limits
+• Travelex Essential at $62: Broader cancellation coverage than Tin Leg Basic with 21-day review period, with lower $25,000 medical limits

-• Tin Leg Economy at $68 : comprehensive protection with job loss coverage (if employed 1+ years), pre-existing condition waiver available, and any-length delay coverage
+• Tin Leg Economy at $68: Comprehensive protection with job loss coverage (if employed 1+ years), pre-existing condition waiver and coverage for delays of any length

 Tin Leg